andrewkliskey/ddns-ip-track/README.md

 Monitor the changes of the IP address that a domain resolves to.

 This can be used to monitor how ofter your Dynamic IP address is changing.
-This is to be used in correlation with a DDNS provider such as duckdns.org.
+When being used in correlation with a DDNS provider such as duckdns.org.

 The default config checks every 5 mins, any changes are recorded into a text file.